Critical analysis on the reproducibility of visual quality assessment using deep features: Data leakage cases

-Consequently, when the model starts to overfit on the training set, this cannot be detected by the validation procedure in both \svr{} and \lstm{}.
-The fine-tuned model should have lower performance on an arbitrary set of videos independent of the training set, as is the case for the test set.
-From the earlier versions of the author's code as well as from Figure~\ref{fig:fine-tune-repro}, it can only be concluded that this data leakage was present in the particular implementation that was used in \svr{} and \lstm{} to produce the reported results.
+Consequently, when the model starts to overfit on the training set, this cannot be detected by the validation procedure used for both models.
+The fine-tuned models should have lower performance on an arbitrary set of videos independent of the training set, as is the case for the test set.
+From the earlier versions of the author's code as well as from Figure~\ref{fig:fine-tune-repro}, it can only be concluded that this case of data leakage was present in the particular implementation that was used in \svr{} and \lstm{} to produce the results reported for \svrt{} and \lstmt{}.

-In the works under discussion, some training parameters were poorly chosen.
+In both works discussed here, some training parameters were poorly chosen.
 Evaluation on the validation set is conventionally performed once per epoch after the entire training data was passed through the network once.
 If the inputs are independent images, e.g., in an object classification problem, this is a reasonable approach.
 However, in \svr{} and \lstm{}, the training set consists of 20\% of all frames from each video selected for training.
 In the case of a 240 frame long video, this amounts to virtually 48 frames being passed through the network before the validation set is being evaluated.
 Compared to the object classification task on images from above, this is comparable to 48 epochs.
 As mentioned above, the evaluation of the validation set is used to select the best generalizing model.
 Infrequent validation can lead to poor model selection.
 Therefore, we evaluated the validation set more frequently in our reimplementation in order to select the best performing feature extraction model.
 Validation occurred once every 1600 frames in our training procedure, compared to once every 32,000--33,000 frames in the original implementation.
 Comparing the two plots in Figure~\ref{fig:fine-tune}, we can see that the training procedure shown in the bottom stops at iteration 300.
 Here, the validation loss (black dots, dotted line) is not improving anymore, while the training loss keeps decreasing (orange line), which triggers the stopping criterion.
 However, in the top plot, the first validation set evaluation only occurs after 500 iterations.
 If we were to employ the same validation frequency, we would likely select a sub-optimal model.

 Moreover, the fine-tuning process in itself does not seem to have a significant impact.
 Figure~\ref{fig:class_dist} shows the distribution of predicted video classes in the test set averaged over five random splits with the error bars representing the standard deviation.
 The average peak test accuracy for the classification task across five correctly fine-tuned models is $46.52\%$.
 When simply predicting the dominant class equally for all queries, the average test set accuracy is $41.08\%$.
 The $5.44\%$ increase in accuracy over the dominant class predictor is a marginal improvement indicating that the classification task may not be appropriate.
 This could be due to the problems with grouping MOS scores into coarse classes as described earlier or a more general problem of Inception-V3 features not being informative enough about video quality.
 We investigate the latter in the Discussion section.